Sign In / Sign Out

 - Map and Locations

 The College of Integrative Sciences and Arts provides students throughout the university with the knowledge and skills to comprehend and effectively engage the changing world of the 21st century at local, national and global levels.
 The college offers graduate and undergraduate degree programs that prepare students for a rapidly changing marketplace and offers foundational instruction in humanities, social sciences, mathematics, sciences and professional fields.
-The college also affords an ASU student with fewer than 45 college credit hours the opportunity to explore all ASU degrees as an exploratory student.
+The college also affords an ASU student who has fewer than 45 college credit hours the opportunity to explore all ASU degrees as an exploratory student.

 To be considered in academic good standing in the College of Integrative Sciences and Arts, students must achieve a cumulative GPA of 2.00 or higher.